Frequently Asked Questions

 - Upon successful registration to our portal and scheduling of an appointment, please retain your portal log in information as we will be sending your test results via your patient account.

 - State-issued photo ID (drivers license, state-issue ID card) is required for an Arizona COVID test to be performed.
-We are only able to test residents of Maricopa County.

 - Please arrive 10 minutes prior to your scheduled appointment time.